yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 >
 {: .hands_on}

-If you want to reopen your Jupyter Notebook again you will start a new **Jupyter Interactive Tool** and
+If you want to reopen a Jupyter Notebook saved in your history, you can use the tool  **Interactive JupyterLab Notebook**, select "Load a previous Notebook", and select the notebook from your history.

 # Conclusion